AriFordsham/GHCWiki/pattern-synonyms/associating-synonyms.md

-## Associating pattern synonyms with types
+## Bundlings pattern synonyms with types

 This section is based upon [\#10653](https://gitlab.haskell.org//ghc/ghc/issues/10653) and D1258.
+The feature was implemented in [ 96621b1b4979f449e873513e9de8d806257c9493](https://github.com/ghc/ghc/commit/96621b1b4979f449e873513e9de8d806257c9493).

 Pattern synonyms allow for constructors to be defined, exported and imported separately from the types which they build.
-However, it is sometimes convenient to associate synonyms with types so that we can more closely model ordinary data constructors.
+However, it is sometimes convenient to bundle synonyms with types so that we can more closely model ordinary data constructors.

 If we want to refactor to change the internal representation of this maybe-like type to use Maybe.